Understanding Child Support in Minnesota

 Failure to pay child support is a serious matter that can subject a parent to potential penalties, contempt, suspension of a driver’s license, and even potential criminal charges.
 The methods of enforcing child support include:

-Income withholding (wage garnishment)
+Income withholding (wage garnishment),

-Tax refund interception
+Tax refund interception,

-Driver’s license suspension
+Driver’s license suspension,

-Contempt of court actions
+Contempt of court actions,

-Bank account levies
+Bank account levies, or

 What Is Child Support in Minnesota?